Eniark/Contract-Automation/README.md

     5. The new contract is stored in a folder in Google Drive;
     6. A journal for newly created contracts is filled.

-Users can interract with the script via a button in menu.
+Users can interact with the script via a button in menu.